ReticulatedSpline/bo/README.md

 ## Bo

-Groupme recently released a chatbot called 'Zo', and it isn't very useful.
-I've decided to make my own with a fresh and creative name.
+A now-defunt reflexive chatbot for GroupMe.

 ## Technical

 Bo is built on [Node.js](https://nodejs.org/en/about/), a [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/1.8.5) server-side runtime.
-The setup is similar to the documentation on GroupMe's [development site.](https://dev.groupme.com/tutorials/bots) The bot is deployed on a cloud platform called [Heroku.](https://devcenter.heroku.com/)
+The setup is similar to the documentation on GroupMe's [development site.](https://dev.groupme.com/tutorials/bots) The bot was deployed on a cloud platform called [Heroku.](https://devcenter.heroku.com/)

 ## Accepted Queries